terryyin/rubygem_digger/notebook/Paper.md

   get a work from the `WorkingItems`, if there is any.
 The `Client`s, which are located on many physical machines will use the same library to do the analysis and submit to the `Dispatcher` when it's done.
-* `Dispatcher` will test with the `Digger` to see if there's any more work needed. if there's no more, `Digger` will dump the data to a file in JSON format for further analysis.
+* `Dispatcher` will test with the `Digger` to see if there is any more work needed.
+If there's no more, `Digger` will dump the data to a file in JSON format for further analysis.

 The data flows like the figure below.